EBALeast Intrusive Minimally Aversive

 Least Intrusive Minimally Aversive

-Least Intrusive Minimally Aversive (LIMA) is a principle that acts in the horse’s best interest by maximing choice and control and minimising unpleasant experiences, while ensuring welfare and safety.
+Least Intrusive Minimally Aversive (LIMA) is a principle that acts in the horse’s best interest by maximising choice and control and minimising unpleasant experiences, while ensuring welfare and safety.

 It is dynamic, context specific and applies categorically to all aspects of the horse’s life, be it management, interaction or training.
 LIMA is signified by tailoring the horse’s level of control to each individual situation.

-After completing and passing the Applied Behaviour Course, you may apply to attend the Professional Behaviourist Training to complete your training and become an accredited EBA Equine Behaviourist.
+After completing and passing the Applied Behaviour Course, you may apply to attend the professional training and become an EBA Registered Equine Psychology Specialist.